AJGreaves/picflip/testing.md

 **2. Large easy to press buttons and controls, so that my young fingers can use them easily on all devices.**
     - All buttons are large enough for young fingers to operate, on mobile the cards are stacked in columns of three to allow them more space.
 **3. Audio and/or visual feedback when I play the game, so that I know when I have clicked or not clicked something.**
-    - When each button on the game is pressed there is a visial queue that it has been clicked as well as a clicking audio file that plays too.
+    - When each button on the game is pressed there is a visual queue that it has been clicked as well as a clicking audio file that plays too.
     - When a card is clicked first it is slightly indented, to give the impression of being pressed down, then it flips over with a satisfying animation and card flipping sound.
-**4. The ability to choose from cards with my favourite childrens characters on, so that I am even more engaged in finding them in the game.**
+**4. The ability to choose from cards with my favourite children’s characters on, so that I am even more engaged in finding them in the game.**
-    - 3 popular disney & pixar movie characters were chosen for the memory card.
+    - 3 popular Disney & Pixar movie characters were chosen for the memory card.
-    - The character choice buttons use the most recognised character from their disney movie, so a child can choose which cards they want easily.
+    - The character choice buttons use the most recognised character from their Disney movie, so a child can choose which cards they want easily.
-**5. Postitive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.**
+**5. Positive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.**
-    - A bing sound is played when a correct match is found, applause and cheering is heard when a game has been completed.
+    - A “bing” sound is played when a correct match is found, applause and cheering is heard when a game has been completed.
-**6. Visual icons and images that I recoginise, so that I understand when I have achiveved something in the game.
+**6. Visual icons and images that I recognise, so that I understand when I have achieved something in the game.
 For example stars out of five, and a trophy for high score.**
-    - Win modals display the players score out of 5 stars.
+    - Win modals display the player’s score out of 5 stars.
 A trophy is also shown if the player also achieves a new high score.
 **7. The ability to see my old scores when I return to the game, so I can try to beat them.**
     - PicFlip! stores user name using localStorage, The users name, avatar choice and high scores for easy, medium and hard mode are loaded when the player returns to the game.
 **8. A game that won't break as I use it**
     - PicFlip!
 Has been programmed with the way a child would use it in mind.
-        - when selecting cards to match, no more than 2 cards can be selected at one time.
+        - When selecting cards to match, no more than 2 cards can be selected at one time.
         - The game cannot be broken by clicking cards very fast to flip more than 2 over at a time.
         - PicFlip will not create weird displays if the game is reset at unexpected times.
 For example when an odd number of cards are flipped over.
-        - The game was extensively tested by the developers children (4 and 9 years old).
+        - The game was extensively tested by the developer’s children (4 and 9 years old).

 **As a parent of a player, I want:**
 **1. Levels of difficulty for my child to choose from, so that they are engaged for longer and the game is useable for a wider age range.**
-    - The game includes 3 levels of difficlty, from 8, 12 or 16 cards to search though and find matching pairs.
+    - The game includes 3 levels of difficulty, from 8, 12 or 16 cards to search though and find matching pairs.
-**2. A visually and operationally appealing game, so that I also have a positive expeience when using it with my child.**
+**2. A visually and operationally appealing game, so that I also have a positive experience when using it with my child.**
     - Much thought and time has been put into designing a clean and attractive game that brings a positive user experience to both kids and adults alike.
 **3. The ability to delete a stored profile, so that I can reset the game for another go, or for another child.**
-    - This functionality has been incorperated into the game through the parental contol modal.
+    - This functionality has been incorporated into the game through the parental control modal.
 **4. The option to delete a profile to be easy for me to find, but not easy for a child who is randomly pressing buttons to access, so that a profile is not deleted by accident.**
-    - For an a user who can read and do simple maths, the steps to find and complete deletion of a user profile is easy to find.
+    - For a user who can read and do simple maths, the steps to find and complete deletion of a user profile is easy to find.
 A toddler who is randomly pressing buttons has a very low probability of stumbling on the correct order of buttons to delete their profile by accident.
 **5. A mute button to be included, so that the sounds can be switched off when they become annoying.
 (If only the actual child came with one of those too!).**
     - A mute button has been included on the dashboard.
 **6. To know who made the game and how I can contact them.**
-    - A discreet footer tab is included at the bottom of the game, with the developers name and a link to her github page.
+    - A discreet footer tab is included at the bottom of the game, with the developers name and a link to her GitHub page.

 ## Manual testing
 Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.